 The bill establishes a Secretary of Children, Youth and Families Nominating Committee responsible for providing a list of qualified nominees for the Secretary position, who will be appointed by the governor with Senate consent.
-It transfers rulemaking authority for the Plan of Safe Care process from the Children, Youth and Families Department to the Health Care Authority, updates requirements for Plans of Safe Care, and mandates a statewide multilevel response system.
-The bill also enacts the Families First Act within the Children's Code, requiring a strategic plan for foster care prevention services that aligns with federal requirements.
+It transfers rulemaking authority for the Plan of Safe Care process from the Children, Youth and Families Department to the Health Care Authority and mandates the implementation of a multilevel response system statewide.
+The bill also enacts the Families First Act within the Children's Code, requiring the development of a strategic plan for foster care prevention services that aligns with federal requirements.

 Statutes affected: